IRTF-HRPC/drafts/draft-feminism.md

 Association of system architectures is a concept that overlaps neatly with the ideals of real-world associations of organisations and communities.
 "The ultimate model of P2P is a completely decentralized system, which is more resistant to speech regulation, immune to single points of failure and have a higher performance and scalability {{tenOever}}."

+- Is can be descussed in terms of intersectionailty and what we mentioned about 'different dimensions of freedom'.
+Maybe the 'solution' is not only P2P because it doesn't take into account different distances from and capacities related to this technology, maybe mixed with another feature?

 ## Internet governance

 While there is no agreement regarding the ability of the internet to negatively or positively impact on social behaviors, or shape desirable practices {{RFC8280}}, more women and diverse populations'